Tiberius Gracchus: Tribunate

-Opposition and death

 After passage of the bill, the senate allocated very little money for the commissioners, making it impossible for the commission to do its job when it needed to pay for surveyors, pack animals, and other expenses.
 After this meagre allotment, however, news arrived that Attalus III of Pergamum had died and that he had bequeathed his treasury and devised his kingdom to Rome.
 Tiberius proposed using the bequest to finance the land commission, which triggered a wave of opposition.
 The ancient sources disagree on what the bequest would be used for: Plutarch asserts it was to be used to buy tools for the farmers, Livy's epitome asserts it was to be used to purchase more land for redistribution in response to an apparent shortage.
 The latter is unlikely, as the process of surveying and distribution were incipient; it is also possible the money was to be used to finance the commission itself.

-After this proposal, Tiberius was attacked in the senate by Quintus Pompeius and accused of harbouring regal ambitions.
+Tiberius' proposal usurped senatorial prerogatives over finance and foreign policy, breaking a major political norm.
+The proposal to take the Attalid legacy led to Tiberius coming under attack in the senate by Quintus Pompeius and being accused of harbouring regal ambitions.
 One of the former consuls also brought a lawsuit against Tiberius arguing the deposition of Octavius violated magisterial collegiality and was a dangerous precedent which a sufficiently powerful tribune could exploit to bypass all checks on his power.